liquity/ChickenBond/README.md

 LUSD Chicken bonds is connected to three external contracts which are already live on mainnet:

-- B.AMM SP vault.
+- **B.AMM SP vault**.
 Chicken Bonds deposits funds here upon bond creation, to earn yield.
-This vault primarily utilizes the Liquity Stability Pool (SP) and secondarily the Tokemak LUSD reactor, which each generate a return on deposited LUSD, in LUSD.
+This vault utilizes the Liquity Stability Pool (SP), which  generates a return on deposited LUSD, in LUSD.

-- Curve LUSD3CRV MetaPool.
+- **Curve LUSD3CRV MetaPool**.
 Chicken Bonds deposits LUSD here and receives the LUSD3CRV LP token.
 This is in turn deposited to the Yearn Curve vault.

-- Yearn Curve Vault.
+- **Yearn Curve vault**.
 LUSD3CRV is deposited here, and the vault generates a return on the deposit, paid in LUSD3CRV.

-ETH and LQTY in the B.AMM SP vault is put on sale to have them converted to LUSD and realize the gains.
+ETH and LQTY yield earned in the B.AMM SP vault is converted to LUSD via public AMM swaps, in order to realize the gains in terms of LUSD.

 Yearn Curve vault is periodically manually harvested by the Yearn team in order to realize the yield in terms of the deposited token.